pymedphys/pymedphys/lib/pymedphys/_ai/NOTES.md

 # Creating the local Elekta MOSAIQ database

+NOTE: All of the below is implemented within the MOSAIQ Claude Chat streamlit app, and should be able to be undergone by clicking the "Start demo MOSAIQ server from .bak file" button.

 ## Create the MSSQL database for MOSAIQ

 Move the `db-dump.bak` file into `~/mosaiq-data`